-On social media there is no such thing as passive audiences like on mass media.
-Even though realcontent creators are and remain a minority of 0.1-10% depending on subjects and platforms (check Forrester’s social technographics diagram for reference), and can even go up to 20+% in some cases if small content creation like Facebook posts is taken into account, no user of social media is entirely passive.
+In social media there is no such thing as passive audiences unlike in mass media.
+Even though real content creators are and remain a minority of 0.1-10% depending on subjects and platforms (check Forrester’s social technographics diagram for reference), and can even go up to 20+% in some cases if small content creation like Facebook posts is taken into account, no user of social media is entirely passive.
 As a result, there is something amiss with the use of the term ‘audience’ when it comes to social media.
 An audience being a group of passive users, looking at the same piece of content without interaction.

 Audience, viewers, potential viewers, what are we talking about here?

 In my opinion, the definition of ‘audience’ that one typically uses in the case of mass media, and that one extends to websites, is way off the mark when it comes to social media.